ejjpweb/ejjpweb.github.io/_posts/2022-01-15-Standford_rankings.md

 * Ranking Stanford TOP 2% Scientists for the single year 2017: position 100578 out of 106369.
 * Ranking Stanford TOP 2% Scientists for the single year 2019: position 75928 out of 161442
 * Ranking Stanford TOP 2% Scientists for the single year 2020: position 77644 out of 190064
+* Ranking Stanford TOP 2% Scientists for the single year 2021: position 67386 out of 200196.
+* Ranking Stanford TOP 2% Scientists for the single year 2022: position 81507 out of 210198.